 RAID 0 Data Recovery - How to reclaim your data?

-For better upkeep of the RAID 0 data, it is important to analyze the particulars of a RAID 0 data recovery, which you will find listed below.
+For better upkeep of the RAID 0 data, it is important to analyze the particulars of a RAID 0 data, which you will find listed below.

 To recover data from RAID 0, it is important to keep all the member disks handy, reset the member disks, and configure the disks again with the same settings and correct disk order during RAID recovery.
 Identify the lost or damaged partition in the disk and recover data from the lost partition and reboot.